scala-tessella/ring-seq/README.md

 ## Need
-Whenever data are structured in a circular sequence, chances are you don't want to locally reinvent the wheel 😉.
+Whenever data are structured in a circular sequence, chances are you don't want to locally reinvent the wheel (pun intended).

 ## Solution
 **RingVector** is a small, purely functional, self-contained library,